patelishaan/polynomial-regression-and-cross-validation/README.md

 📂 Files in this Repository
 poly_reg_and_CV.ipynb – Jupyter Notebook implementing Polynomial Regression with different cross-validation techniques.

-Dataset (if applicable) – The dataset used for model training and evaluation.
+Dataset – The dataset used for model training and evaluation has been attached in this repository.